peterpeterparker/daviddalbusco.com/src/blog/stylo-another-kind-of-rich-text-editor.md

 As a very first test, I wrote and published a blog post on our platform.
 Although I was satisfied with the result, I thought: this can be better.

-That’s why I had the idea to extract the rich text editor capabilities of the core of our application.
-By limiting the scope of these features, I assumed it would be easier to improve and fix what still needed to be done.
+That’s why I had the idea to extract the rich text editor capabilities of the core of our application -- under the assumption that it would be easier to improve and fix the text editor in isolation.

 In addition, by publishing the new library as a new open source repo, I was also hoping it would benefit from feedbacks and contributions.